What is a Great Barrier Reef cruise like? What did the corals look like and how did we spend our time on a reef cruise?

 Back to Port Douglas

 Today we have been on a Great Barrier Reef cruise!
-And this cruising was our main reason to travel to Cairns, Australia.
+We have seen the reefs, which was the main reason to make a trip to the Australian tropical north.
 Today was well worth it!

-More Information on Agincourt Reef Cruises
+More Information on the Cruise